 • Prepare datasets for ERP, PIM, and MDM integrations

-Whether your clients are retailers, manufacturers, or industrial suppliers, AICA provides the scalable tools and expertise to implement the right classification standard for their business.
+As a result, whether your clients are retailers, manufacturers, or industrial suppliers, AICA provides the scalable tools and expertise to implement the right classification standard for their business.

 Conclusion